 20.3 The Customer will comply with reasonable measures stipulated by the Authority as a result of any audit.

 21. Complaints Procedure

-21.1 The full complaints procedure can be viewed here online: Complaints Procedure.
+21.1 View how to make a complaint about the Coal Authority’s service.
 The Authority aims to provide an excellent service.
 Should there be any cause for complaint please, in the first instance, contact (quoting the search reference number):

 The Coal Authority